APO-SRE/cisco-hybrid-ai-ml-azure-local/deployment/hugging_face_guide.md

 Before you begin, ensure you have the following:

 - **Azure Subscription**: An active Azure subscription.
-- **Azure Stack HCI Cluster**: Deployed and configured on Cisco UCS hardware.
+- **Azure Local Cluster**: Deployed and configured on Cisco UCS hardware.
-- **Azure Arc-enabled Kubernetes Cluster**: AKS cluster set up on Azure Stack HCI and connected to Azure Arc.
+- **Azure Arc-enabled Kubernetes Cluster**: AKS cluster set up on Azure Local and connected to Azure Arc.
 - **Docker**: Installed on your local machine for building Docker images.
 - **Azure Container Registry (ACR)**: For storing your Docker images.
 - **Azure CLI**: Installed and configured on your local machine.